Siyue-Chen/Master-Thesis-Code/README.md

 ## Inception Score
 Folder Inception Score is used to calculate inception score.
-File is the file inception_score.ipynb that run inception score.
+File inception_score.ipynb is the file that run inception score.

+## loss function handling
+This folder contains the code that plot the loss function.
+File loss.ipynb is the file that plot loss function.

-## Image
+## image
+File image.ipynb is used to summary the self-defined index in thesis.